Long Live Heavy Metal

-Long Live Heavy Metal is the fifth and final studio album from the Canadian heavy metal band 3 Inches of Blood.
+Long Live Heavy Metal is the fifth studio album from the Canadian heavy metal band 3 Inches of Blood.
 It is the second 3 Inches of Blood album to be released through Century Media and not feature Jamie Hooper on screaming vocals, and is their only release to feature the same line-up as the previous one.
+This would also be the band's final studio album before disbanding in 2015 and reuniting in 2023.